Pimple Patches 101: Fast, Gentle Acne Healing

 A pimple patch can act as a helpful barrier to stop you from picking.
 Keep in mind that hydrocolloid pimple patches are designed to work on open lesions, although, they can still prove effective at drawing out gunk from pimples that aren't open.
 Hydrocolloid dressings absorb the fluid from the pimples and create a moist environment which actually promotes faster and improved healing.

-Pimple patches are particularly effective at absorbing the pus and oil from whiteheads that have already come to a head.
-For early-stage papules, the small, red, inflamed bumps that haven't formed a whitehead yet, patches can help draw out impurities and speed up healing.
+Hydrocolloid pimple patches are particularly effective at absorbing the pus and oil from whiteheads that have already come to a head.
+For early-stage papules, the small, red, inflamed bumps that haven't formed a whitehead yet, pimple patches can help draw out impurities and speed up healing.

-Why do they turn white?
-Hydrocolloid dressings contain gel-forming agents.
-When you put an acne patch over your skin, it starts to absorb wound fluids and changes into a jelly-like blob, gradually turning the patch white.
+Have you seen a “take off my pimple patches with me” on Instagram or TiK Tok?
+And the patches have turned white?
+That’s because hydrocolloid dressings contain gel-forming agents.
+When you put a hydrocolloid acne patch over a pimple, it starts to absorb wound fluids and changes into a jelly-like blob, gradually turning the patch white.
+It’s a sign that patch did its job.

 Here’s the best way to use a pimple patch: Apply the patch to clean, dry skin.
 Make sure the patch covers any spot completely.
 Leave the patch on for 6+ hours.
 Remove the patch & discard.
 Reapply as needed.